kizzen/adv_ml_webapp/README.md

 To use this tool, select the Dataset (MNIST or CIFAR), the attack (FGSM, JSMA or DeepFool) or let the computer make a random selection, then click "Attack!"

+To run locally, the Docker container ID is 23a8726b867f and the Docker image is advlapp.
 ![alt text](https://raw.githubusercontent.com/kizzen/adv_ml_webapp/master/advml_capture.png)

 Other projects on my data science portfolio: https://kizzen.github.io/